superfly/docs/index.html.md

   <img src="/static/images/docs-intro.jpg" srcset="/static/images/docs-intro@2x.jpg 2x" alt="">
 </figure>

-Fly.io is a global application distribution platform.
-We run your code in [Firecracker](https://firecracker-microvm.github.io/) microVMs around the world.
+We're doing something ambitious at Fly.io: a new public cloud, built on bare-metal servers we run in data centers around the world, and designed to make it easy to deploy distributed and real-time apps close to your users, wherever they are.

 <div class="callout">